microsoft/molecule-generation/README.md

 By default, training proceeds until there is no improvement in validation loss for 3 consecutive mini-epochs, where a mini-epoch is defined as 5000 training steps; this can be controlled through the `--patience` flag and the `num_train_steps_between_valid` model parameter, respectively.

+Training can be resumed using the `--load-saved-model` flag.
+However, this is only applicable to resuming training on a fixed dataset; finetuning on a different dataset than used for pretraining is currently an experimental feature (see [Issue #21](https://github.com/microsoft/molecule-generation/issues/21) for details).

 ### Inference

 After a model has been trained and saved under `MODEL_DIR`, we provide two ways to load it: from CLI or directly from Python.